jbernot/academic-kickstart/content/home/twitter.md

 +++
-# A twitter feed of JP_Bernot created with the Pages widget.
+# A twitter feed of JimmyBernot created with the Pages widget.
-# This section displays tweets from my twitter account JP_Bernot.
+# This section displays tweets from my twitter account JimmyBernot.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
 headless = true  # This file represents a page section.